ademar111190/cartola/README.md

 - Team: The athlete team
 - Position: The athlete position
 - Status: The athlete status
+- Price: The athlete price
-- Prediction: The score projection
+- Prediction: The algorithm score to the player

 # Customization